 - Data security and governance risks are high as multiple copies of data would need to exist and could end up in the wrong hands

 - Apply tracking codes to all marketing touchpoints (where applicable).
-This way, you at least have a way to distinguish the source and medium that brought the customer through the door so-to-speak.
-Digital marketing makes this a little easier with UTM tags and other tracking codes.
-With print, radio, and TV commercials, you can have QR codes, coupons, and referral messages, but it admittedly isn’t a foolproof system.
+This way, you at least can distinguish the source and medium that brought the customer through the door so-to-speak.
+Digital marketing makes this easier with UTM tags and other tracking codes.
+With print, radio, and TV commercials, you can have QR codes, coupons, and referral messages, but it isn't a foolproof system.

 - Enable conversion events on the ad platforms.
-That way you can have some indication of which ads resulted in a conversion and therefore allocate more of the budget toward those specific ads, while reducing or eliminating the budget from underperforming ads.
+That way, you can have some indication of which ads resulted in conversion and therefore allocate more of the budget toward those specific ads while reducing or eliminating the funding from underperforming ads.

 - Set up goals in Google Analytics.
-This will allow you to better track on-site consumer behaviour associated with predefined goals such as filling out a form, downloading an asset, or making a purchase.
+This will allow you to track better on-site consumer behavior associated with predefined objectives, such as filling out a form, downloading an asset, or purchasing.

-- Invest in software tools (CRM, ERP, etc.) that give you full visibility into the buyer’s journey.
+- Invest in software tools (CRM, ERP, etc.) that give you complete visibility into the buyer's journey.

 - Integrate all your data sources into one unified platform to create a single source of truth.
-This creates a broader picture of your attribution models.
+This makes a broader picture of your attribution models.
 Through data engineering, we can use code to automate these data pipelines into a cloud platform such as Snowflake.
-Once the data is integrated, wrangled, and modelled properly, it is ready for analysis.
+Once the data is integrated, wrangled, and modeled correctly, it is ready for analysis.

 |Which channels resulted in the most sales?||Events||We need to invest more in our events.|

-The next step would be to look at your data to see if any patterns emerge.
-Some insight may stand out that you didn’t think to inquire about.
-For example, perhaps a previously under-represented user group is showing strong signs of growth.
-That may indicate that you need to focus more efforts on marketing to that group and offering more products that cater to them.
 Data is a valuable business asset, but that value can only be realized if you have the proper tools and expertise to manage and explore the data.
-As your data sources grow in complexity, so too must your tools as well as the training so that staff can make meaningful insights from it.
+As your data sources grow in complexity, so must your devices and the training so that staff can make meaningful insights from it.